What's New in MainBoss 3.3

 Expense Class", and "Miscellaneous Expense Class".

-Work order expense models now have a field that lets you specify a default expense category
+- Work order expense models now have a field that lets you specify a default expense category for miscellaneous expenses.

 Several new security roles have been introduced to provide administrators with greater

 control over who can do what; other roles have been adjusted in response.

 In particular, WorkOrderFulfillment now only lets you actualize demands and add comments to the work order; it does not let you close the work order.
 To close work orders, you need the WorkOrderClose security role.
 (This change was made for organizations which want to permit workers to actualize demands but which only want managers to close work orders.)

 RequestFulfillment and PurchaseOrderFulfillment have been changed in a similar way—they no longer let you close requests and/or purchase orders (respectively).
 You now need the new RequestClose and/or PurchaseOrderClose security roles to perform close operations.

 - The format of the E-mail Requests section in a request record has changed to show information more clearly.

 - The Administration | @Requests control panel entry has been renamed MainBoss Service.
 This is because the associated service software has been expanded to deal with notifications as well as emailed requests.